umn-asr/query_string_search/README.md

 # API Service Searching

-Provides an easy way to implement searchin in your API endpoints
+Provides an easy way to implement searching in your API endpoints

 ## Searches it supports